JiachenRen/lc3-subroutine-generator/README.md

-# LC3 Subroutine Boilerplate generator
+# LC3 Subroutine Boilerplate Generator
 A simple subroutine boilerplate generator to help simplify your workflow (even just a bit).

 ## How to use